Student Preferences

 Conflict Detection

-When you add a preference, the system automatically checks for conflicts with your existing restrictions and pre-assignments.
+When you add a preference, the system automatically checks for conflicts with your existing restrictions and required placements.
 Alerts appear inline between the student dropdowns and the submit button — red for errors that block submission, yellow for warnings that let you proceed.

 - Transitive conflicts (warning) — A chain of preferences contradicts a restriction.
 For example, if A→B and B→C are preferences but A↔C is a restriction, placing all three becomes impossible.
 The algorithm will do its best, but at least one constraint will be dropped.

-- Pre-assignment conflicts (warning) — Both students are already pre-assigned to different classes, so the preference cannot be fulfilled.
-You can still add it in case assignments change later.
+- Required placement conflicts (warning) — Both students are already required to be in different classrooms, so the preference cannot be fulfilled.
+You can still add it in case placement requirements change later.

-For a broader view, the Constraint Health card on the class overview page shows a summary of all constraint conflicts across preferences, restrictions, and pre-assignments.
+For a broader view, the Constraint Health card on the workspace overview shows a summary of all constraint conflicts across preferences, restrictions, and required placements.

 Common Use Cases